7 Key Affiliate Marketing Trends to Watch in 2022

 As consumers change how they interact with the digital world, affiliate marketing strategies must adapt to fill new needs.
 Being aware of these trends in affiliate marketing will help you make sure your site, campaigns, content, and revenue are future-proof as an affiliate publisher.

-Before jumping into our predictions for 2022, let’s chat about what to do with this information.
+Before jumping into our predictions for this year, let’s chat about what to do with this information.

 - Do: Research big shifts and affiliate marketing statistics that impact your industry/audience and adapt accordingly.